 “It’s called a page.
 No one wants you to think we cast you to be a slave.”

 “I thought it was about the color of my skin.”

 “That’s why they say Indian.
 In the 1600s blacks were really slaves, but not in England.
 They were the first nation to outlaw slavery.”

 “That’s cool.
 Just that all this role confusion.
 My parents aren’t going to be happy I play a love slave to a boy who’s a queen.”

 We both laugh at his description.

 “That’s why Shakespeare’s so great.
 He wrote this almost 400 years ago.
 All the role bending, fairies, queens, and boys as girls, is current to today.
 Notice how happy all the girls are doing the boys’ normal stage crew jobs.
 All these boys are comfortable being fairies on stage.
 None of ’em is gay.
 They’re going to get kidded and jeered when we do this at school.
-In Shakespeare’s time, the audience stood in front and threw rotten vegetables at the actors.
+In Shakespeare’s time, the audience stood in front and threw rotten fruit at the actors.
 It was much more fun and it was all for laughs.”

 “Well, all I know is my parents are over the moon about going to a party in the Gables and at Mr. Antonio’s house.
 He’s a huge hero in the Black community.
 You’re my hero for getting us to really be accepted at school.”

 “That’s what it’s about, not being a hero but being friends.
 You get high?”

 “Well, after we perform, stick with Jack and me as we get the kids’ band ready.
 You’ll see the whole affair through different eyes.”